Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-2-overview.md

 - Presentations may/should cover information outside of progress (e.g. Accessibility).
 - Collective agreement to utilize Thursday-Tuesday time more effectively.
 - Issues will be accepted only after a satisfying walkthrough with two other team members who did not directly work on the item.
+- Use CA Agile's "split" option on unfinished user stories.